jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 In reply, Lan Wangji digs his fingers into his hair and tugs sharply.

 Wei Wuxian gasps, then snuggles down, apparently reassured of his welcome.
 When Lan Wangji politely removes his hand, Wei Wuxian politely places it back.
-Unaccustomed to this, Lan Wangji haltingly strokes the tangled mass of his hair.
+Unaccustomed to this, Lan Wangji hesitates, then haltingly strokes the tangled mass of his hair.
 Then he strokes it again.
-It is silk, and he idly and carefully begins to unknot it, combing his fingers down through the long length, allowed to have this, a gift received more than given.
+It is silk, and he eventually and carefully begins to unknot it, combing his fingers down through the long length, allowed to have this, a gift received more than given.

 Wei Wuxian almost purrs, drowsy with contentment.
 Lan Wangji’s mind snags on that, flooded suddenly with a memory nearly a decade old.
 He couldn’t have been more than eight; they kept a sleek gray mouser in the kitchens, and he was the first to discover the litter of kittens she had birthed in secret.
-It’s a sense memory, rare and precious, his little heart bursting with wonder over a lap full of tiny, warm, wriggling things, falling all over themselves to let him pet and cuddle them for hours on end.
+His little heart had nearly burst with wonder, lap full of tiny, warm, wriggling things, falling all over themselves to let him pet and cuddle them for hours on end.

 He had been punished for that, discovered when he never heard the bell calling him to the evening meal.
 He was pulled to his feet, marched back to the dormitories, harshly scolded for lack of discipline, and for weeks he had searched through every nook, cranny and bolt-hole he could find in Cloud Recesses but the kittens were never seen again.